-13 Must-See Looks From Copenhagen Fashion Week That Defined The Entire Week
+The Only Looks From Copenhagen Fashion Week That Matter

 Copenhagen Fashion Week isn't exactly like all the other fashion weeks: There's no months-long preparation for editors, no public events with lines around the block, and certainly none of the fanfare that comes along with, say, New York or Paris.
 You might not have even seen the three-day-long affair coming until it hit your Instagram feed, and that's okay.
 But to say you didn't miss much would be a lie: CFW is on its way to becoming one of the most influential weeks in the fashion world.
 The best, must-see looks from Copenhagen Fashion Week — from up-and-coming labels like Cecilie Bahnsen, Ganni, and Stine Goya — can give you a tiny glimpse into why it's one to watch.